gbroxey/blog/wip5.md

 <center><img src="/blog/docs/assets/images/wip/large_small_circ_trapezoids.png"></center>
 <br>

 As I've indicated, the most natural thing to do to this polygon is to break it into trapezoids[^4].
 We obviously don't want to be counting any lattice points twice, which would happen where the trapezoids border each other.
 Therefore we throw out the points on the left boundary of each trapezoid so they can slot together.
-Because of that, we have to count the points on the $y$-axis separately.
+Because of that, we have to count the points on the $y$-axis separately, if we wish to include them.
+If you look back at our circle diagrams you'll remember we wanted to leave that axis out of the count from the start, so this is perfect.

 The trapezoids that arise in this manner are defined by the upper left convex hull point $(x, y)$, and the vector $(dx, -dy)$ to the next convex hull point.[^5] Given these values, is it easy to count the number of lattice points in the trapezoid?